Need help submitting your writing to literary journals or book publishers/literary agents? Click here! →

 DO include personal information if it’s appropriate to your submission or if it might set you apart.

 How much personal information you put in your author bio is a personal choice.
 Your cover letter bio or query letter bio should reflect who you are in a professional manner.

 DO be consistent.
 You can write your bio in first person or third (though first is more common).
 Whichever you choose, stick with it.

 DON’T choose fonts that are annoying.

 What To Do If You Have No Publishing Credits To Include In Your Author Bio

 At some point, every writer has NO publishing credits at all.
 Don’t panic; editors and literary agents know that everyone has to start somewhere—even you.

 Here are some things you might consider listing in your cover or query letter if you want to build up your writing credentials quickly.
 But as stated above, don’t fake it.
 If you really have no credits at all, don’t fudge.

 You may want to say a few words about yourself to indicate that you are dedicated and serious.
 We’re not talking about lip service.
 Editors and agents want proof, such as involvement in literary organizations, that demonstrates your commitment.

-Writer’s Relief composes cover and query letters on behalf of our clients.
-For more information on how we can help you write a cover or query letter bio, learn more about Writer’s Relief author’s submission services.
+Writer’s Relief composes effective, professional cover and query letters on behalf of our clients.
+For more information on how we can help you with making targeted, results-oriented submissions, learn more about Writer’s Relief author’s services.